 Q: Which ultrasonic cleaner is best for steeping e-liquid?

 A: Steeping e-liquid cannot be done in one of our personal ultrasonic cleaners.
 We recommend using the iSonic P4810 or another larger, professional ultrasonic cleaner.
 The personal models do not include a cooling fan, and thus cannot run for long periods of time without overheating.
 The P4810 can run for 30 minutes continuously without overheating; however, be sure to allow your cleaner to cool for about 10 minutes between every 30 minute cycle.
 The larger, professional ultrasonic cleaners provided by iSonic are also made with stacked transducers, which are twice as powerful compared to the wafer transducers found in the small personal models.

 Q: Does the heater have an automatic shut-off feature?

-A: Yes, all iSonic Ultrasonic Cleaners featuring a heater turn off automatically upon reaching 140F/60C.
-As a safety feature, the heater also turns off automatically after 45 minutes.
+A: Yes, all iSonic Ultrasonic Cleaners featuring a heater turn off automatically upon reaching the set temperature.
+As a safety feature, the heater also turns off automatically after certain time.

 Q: Do the personal models, such as the CD-2800, heat the water in the ultrasonic cleaner's tank?

-A: If you need a heater, you may try the larger, professional models such as the iSonic P4810.
-In addition to including a heater, this model also has a larger tank size and a stronger, more powerful transducer.
+A: If you need a heater, you may try the larger, professional models such as the iSonic P4810 which is the smallest model with a heater.
+In addition to including a heater, this model also has a larger tank size and a stronger, more powerful stack transducer.
 The smaller models will raise the temperature of the water in the ultrasonic cleaner's tank by a few degrees, but they do not include a heater as an extra feature.

 Q: Can I clean diamond jewelry in an iSonic Ultrasonic Cleaner?